descope/nextjs-hackathon-template/README.md

 <br/>

-2. We can create a [personal access token](https://airtable.com/create/tokens/new) for our Airtable with the following permissions and our Hacker Base selected.
+2. We can create a [personal access token](https://airtable.com/create/tokens/new) for our Airtable with the following permissions with our Hacker Base selected.

 <img width="700" src="./readme-assets/create_token.png" />